michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0089.md

 - v: assume a posture as for artistic purposes
 - n: capability in terms of personnel and materiel that affect the capacity to fight a war
 ### Family
-posture: postural, postured, postures, posturing+;posturing: posturings
+- posture: postural, postured, postures, posturing+
+- posturing: posturings
 ### Examples
 - But other Navy officials, who spoke on background with The Times, said nerves are on edge over Mr. Duterte’s negative posturing toward the U.S.
 - Last month he also seemed to reset U.S. nuclear policy via Twitter, saying the country needs to update its nuclear posture.